-- 4 Click OK to add the new administrator to the Administrators panel. - 5 If you need to change the new administrator's rights or roles, click the administrator account and then the Rights tab to display the account details. - 6 If the Super Administrator option is selected, deselect the option.
-You cannot modify Super Administrator rights. - 7 Using the Assigned Rights panel, modify the assigned rights.
+- 4 Click OK to add the new administrator to the Administrators panel. - 5 If you need to change the new administrator's rights or roles, click the administrator account and then the Rights tab to display the account details.![Anju_Sep21: The Rights tab has been newly added] - 6 If the Super Administrator option is selected, deselect the option.

+You cannot modify Super Administrator rights.

-- 8 Using the Assigned Roles panel, modify the assigned roles. - 9 Click Apply to save the changes.
+- 7 Using the Assigned Rights panel, modify the assigned rights. - 8 Using the Assigned Roles panel, modify the assigned roles. - 9 Click Apply to save the changes.